SumanthRH/personal-website/content/project/satellite-image/index.md

 ---
-title: Low-resource Satellite Image Segmentation
+title: Eye in the Sky
 summary: Achieved pixel-wise segmentation for satellite images with a dataset of just 14 images!